Biden vows to finish Kabul evacuation, avenge US deaths

-WASHINGTON (AP) — President Joe Biden vowed Thursday to complete the evacuation of American citizens and others from Afghanistan despite a deadly suicide bomb attack at the Kabul airport.
-He also promised to avenge the deaths, declaring to the extremists responsible: “We will hunt you down and make you pay.”
+WASHINGTON (AP) — President Joe Biden vowed Thursday to complete the evacuation of American citizens and others from Afghanistan despite the day's deadly suicide bomb attack at the Kabul airport.
+He promised to avenge the deaths of 13 U.S. service members killed in the attack, declaring to the extremists responsible: “We will hunt you down and make you pay.”

-Speaking with emotion from the White House, Biden said the Islamic State group's Afghanistan affiliate was to blame for the attacks that killed 12 American service members and many more Afghan civilians.
+Speaking with emotion from the White House, Biden said the Islamic State group's Afghanistan affiliate was to blame for the attacks that killed the Americans and many more Afghan civilians.
 He said there was no evidence they colluded with the Taliban, who now control the country.

+He asked for a moment of silence to honor the service members, bowing his head, and ordered U.S. flags to half-staff across the country.

-“We have some reason to believe we know who they are,” he said of the bombers and gunmen involved.
-"Not certain.”
+As for the bombers and gunmen involved, he said, "We have some reason to believe we know who they are ... not certain.”
+He said he had instructed military commanders to develop plans to strike IS “assets, leadership and facilities.”

 As many as 1,000 Americans and many more Afghans are still struggling to get out of Kabul.

+In somber, sometimes halting remarks, Biden praised U.S. forces and asked for the moment of silence.
+Asked later about further actions, press secretary Jen Psaki said that personal calls to families would wait for notification of next of kin and that Biden might travel to Dover Air Force Base in Delaware when the remains of the fallen service members are returned.

+They were the first U.S. service members killed in Afghanistan since February 2020, the month the Trump administration struck an agreement with the Taliban that called for the militant group to halt attacks on Americans in exchange for a U.S. agreement to remove all American troops and contractors by May 2021.
+Biden announced in April that he would have all forces out by September.

-Biden was briefed on the attacks, which also killed dozens of Afghans and came 12 days into the rushed evacuation and five days before its scheduled completion.
-Some Republicans argued to extend the evacuation beyond next Tuesday's deadline.
+Thursday's attacks, came 12 days into the rushed evacuation and five days before its scheduled completion.
+Some Republicans and others are arguing to extend the evacuation beyond next Tuesday's deadline.

-The U.S. general overseeing the evacuation, Gen. Frank McKenzie, said after the attacks, “If we can find who is associated with this, we will go after them.”
-He said it would be a mistake for the United States to call an early end to the evacuation, despite the risks.

-The administration has been widely blamed for a chaotic and deadly evacuation that began in earnest only after the collapse of the U.S.-backed Afghan government and the Taliban's takeover of the country.
-More than 100,000 people have been evacuated so far.
+The administration has been widely blamed for a chaotic and deadly evacuation that began in earnest only after the collapse of the U.S.-backed Afghan government and the Taliban’s takeover of the country.
+More than 100,000 people have been evacuated so far, Afghans, Americans and others.

 Thursday’s attacks were sure to intensify political pressure from all sides on Biden, who already was under heavy criticism for not beginning the pullout earlier.
 He had announced in April that he was ending the U.S. war and would have all forces out by September.

 House Republican leader Kevin McCarthy of California called for Speaker Nancy Pelosi, D-Calif., to bring the chamber back into session to consider legislation that would prohibit the U.S. withdrawal until all Americans are out.
-That's highly unlikely, and Pelosi's office dismissed such suggestions as “empty stunts.”
+Pelosi’s office dismissed such suggestions as “empty stunts.”

-At the Pentagon, Gen McKenzie said the military believes the attacks on the airport's perimeter were carried out by fighters affiliated with the Islamic State group's Afghanistan arm.
-He said more attempted attacks were expected.

 After the suicide bomber’s attack at the airport’s Abbey Gate, a number of ISIS gunmen opened fire on civilians and military forces, he said.
 There also was an attack at or near the Baron Hotel near that gate, he said.